Reviews11 min read

 Is ConvertKit free?

-Has ConvertKit changed its name?
+Did ConvertKit change its name?

-What's ConvertKit's deliverability like in 2026?
+How's ConvertKit's email deliverability in 2026?

-Does ConvertKit have a landing page builder?
+Does ConvertKit include a landing page builder?

-Can I sell products directly through ConvertKit?
+Can you sell products through ConvertKit?

 Is ConvertKit worth it compared to Beehiiv in 2026?